 - Control Framework: the set of rules, processes and structures that form the basis for the development of the internal control of the organization.

 - Evaluation of risks and control activities: carried out jointly by the Supervisory Committee and those responsible for the processes.
-Each criminal risk scenario identified relies on, at least, one control activity whose objective is to avoid that the risk materializes and to prevent that the crimes analysed arise.
+Each risk scenario identified relies on, at least, one control activity whose objective is to avoid that the risk materializes and to prevent that the analysed arise.

 - Supervisory Activities: continual monitoring in order to ensure the design and functioning thereof comply at all times with the provisions of the applicable law, analysing and resolving the incidents identified.